agrimbautomas/Lazlo/README.md

 ### Admin Section

-If you want to access to the admin panel of the app you cand do it from http://localhost:3000/admin By default you will have and admin user with the email 'admin@macain.com' and the password 'macain-password'.
+If you want to access to the admin panel of the app you cand do it from http://localhost:3000/admin By default you will have and admin user with the email 'admin@lazlo.com' and the password 'lazlo-password'.

 ### Database